LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * View and download analytics data
 * Purge analytics data

-Notably, this role doesn't allow the user to deploy agent connectors, nor does it let the user create and work with templates, accounts, users, servers, jobs, or logs.
+Notably, this role doesn't allow the user to deploy agent connectors, nor does it let the user create and work with templates, accounts, or users.

 ### Bot Builder Lite